craigtaub/craigtaub.dev/src/markdown-pages/under-the-hood-of-graphql.md

 We will be looking at 3 scenarios.
 Each scenario below will contain 2 images.

-1. The query AST - This is the query put into AST form (see comment for pre-AST form)
+1. The query AST - This is the query put into AST form
 2. The schema - This is how the schema looks (see comment for pre-schema parsing form)

 #### Scenario 1